IMAP,POP,and SMTP Overview

-• IMAP – is used to access emails on web server
+• IMAP–is used to access emails on a web server

 SMTP